hpc-carpentry/hpc-parallel-novice/_episodes/02-02-parallel-estimate.md

 > ## Surprise!
 More limits.
 >
 > Until here `s` was of dubious nature.
-It was a proprerty of the parallel implementation of our code.
+It was a property of the parallel implementation of our code.
 In practise, this number is not only limited algorithmically, but also by the hardware your code is running on.
 >
 > Modern computers consist of 3 major parts most of the time:
 > - a core processing unit (CPU)